|On-line Readings in Public Relations by Michael Turney|

 |Journalism ethics do not apply to public relations|

-Other than the Golden Rule (Do unto others ...) there is no universal standard for professional ethics.
+Other than the Golden Rule -- Do unto others as you would have them do unto you. -- there is no universal standard of professional ethics.
 As each profession developed it created its own standards and expectations for practitioners based on the unique knowledge, values, challenges, and practices of that profession.
 In time, norms of acceptable and unacceptable behavior emerged and were formalized into codes of ethics that impose peer pressure on those working in that field.

-Practitioners who follow the code of their profession and act ethically are honored and respected.
-Those who don't may be sanctioned, criticized or scorned.In extreme cases, those who violate the ethics of their profession can be forced out of the profession.
+Practitioners in any profession who follow the code of their profession and act ethically are honored and respected.
+Those who don't may be sanctioned, criticized or scorned.In extreme cases, those who violate the ethics of their profession can even forced out of the profession.

-Regrettably, many people - including journalists who should know better - persist in using journalism standards to judge public relations activities.
+Many people, including journalists who should know better, persist in using journalism standards to judge public relations activities.
 And, when this is done, public relations practitioners are inevitably found wanting and are castigated for being "unethical."

 While it's true that public relations once had its roots in journalism and many public relations people were once journalists, it is misguided and unfair to both professions to apply journalism standards to public relations today.
 Practitioners in both fields do use some similar skills, and both are communicators, but the two professions are fundamentally different with very different missions, goals, masters, and operating policies.